Academic Catalog

 Responsibilities of Borrowers

 The student must continue to maintain satisfactory academic progress.
-The interest rate is a fixed rate of 5.50% for loans that are first disbursed on or after July 1, 2023, and before July 1, 2024.
 Repayment begins six months after the student ceases to be enrolled at least half-time.
+Information regarding eligibility criteria, interest rates, and associated fees can be found on the FSA website

-On ceasing to be at least a half-time student, the borrower must make formal arrangements with the Direct Loan servicer to begin repayment.
-For specific information, students should consult the Repayment Plans website.
+On ceasing to be enrolled at least half-time, the borrower must make formal arrangements with their servicer to begin repayment.
+More information on repayment can be found on the FSA website

 Federal Direct Student Loan — Unsubsidized